 I couldn't find it.

-I heard it on a computer podcast I was listening to a few days ago, but it was of Kier Starmer, and he's like, he was telling the people don't try to skirt around this by using VPNs.
+I heard it on a computer podcast I was listening to a few days ago, but it was of Kir Starmer, and he's like, he was telling the people don't try to skirt around this by using VPNs.

-Also, this rape gang survivor story needs to be censored.
+also this rape gang survivor story needs to be censored.

 Oh, shit.